gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 right beside the hole they had escaped through just an hour before.
 She had to get back inside,
 but how?
-She couldn't just jump in---the fall would break her legs, or worse.
+She couldn't just jump in—the fall would break her legs, or worse.
 *Should have brought a rope,* she thought wearily.
 *Should have done a lot of things.*